openaustralia/yinyo/README.md

 - Easily run as many scrapers as you like across a cluster of machines without having to sweat the details.
 Powered by [Kubernetes](https://kubernetes.io/).
 - Use the language and libraries you love for writing scrapers.
 Supports Python, JavaScript, Ruby, PHP and Perl via Heroku Buildpacks.
 - Supports many different use cases through a simple, yet flexible API that can operate synchronously or asynchronously.
 - Made specifically for developers of scraper systems be it open source or commercial.
-No chance of vendor lock-in because it's open source, MIT licensed.
+No chance of vendor lock-in because it's open source, Apache licensed.

 ## Development: Guide to getting up and running quickly